 “In patients with BPH, the addition of Meriva® to the standard treatment contributed to the reduction of signs and symptoms of the disease without causing any significant additional side effect.
 This pilot experience suggests a potential novel clinical application of curcumin…”

 The Meriva product is a lecithinized curcumin product.
 Lecithinized refers to lecithin being sprayed onto the product before packing.
-This gives the product the ability to deliver into the intestines with a minimal breaking down.
+This gives the product the ability to deliver into the intestines with a minimum breaking down.

 Lab tests confirm Turmeric effectiveness

 In addition, University of Rochester Medical Center researchers confirmed that epithelial-mesenchymal transition (EMT) markers were modulated by curcumin.
-Wayne State University School of Medicine researchers also found that curcumin reduce inflammation among prostate cells.
+Wayne State University School of Medicine researchers also found that curcumin reduces inflammation among prostate cells.